TGWaffles/TheFlippingMod/README.md

 TFM is a Hypixel Skyblock Flipping Mod.
 This means it finds low priced items on the auction house & tells you which items to buy for a profit.

-It's simply a QOL mod to make manual flipping (finding low priced items & reselling them) cheaper.
+It's simply a QOL mod to make manual flipping (finding low priced items & reselling them) easier.
 Good luck & happy flipping!